 North Carolina water quality giant is namesake for the annual award.

-Bill Holman was born and raised in North Carolina, graduating magna cum laude from NC State University in 1978 with a degree in Biology.
-He worked as executive director of the North Carolina Clean Water Management Trust Fund from 2001 to 2006.
-The NC General Assembly established the CWMTF in 1996 to help finance acquisition and restoration of buffers and wetlands, wastewater improvements, stormwater controls, greenways, and other water quality investments.
+Bill Holman was born and raised in North Carolina, graduating magna cum laude from N.C.
+State University in 1978 with a degree in Biology.
+He was executive director of the North Carolina Clean Water Management Trust Fund (now NC Land & Water Fund) from 2001 to 2006.
+The NC General Assembly established the CWMTF in 1996 to help finance the acquisition and restoration of buffers and wetlands, wastewater improvements, stormwater controls, greenways, and other water quality investments.

-Holman served as Governor Jim Hunt’s Secretary of the Department of Environment & Natural Resources from 1999–2000 and as an Assistant Secretary from 1998–1999.
-Prior to service in these capacities, Holman is credited with helping to pass the Clean Water Responsibility Act of 1997, the Brownfields Cleanup Act of 1997, the Clean Water Management Trust Fund Act of 1996, the Watershed Protection Act of 1989, and numerous other environmental bills as a lobbyist for state and national environmental and conservation groups.
+Holman served as Governor Jim Hunt’s Secretary of the NC Department of Environment & Natural Resources from 1999 to 2000 and as an Assistant Secretary from 1998 to 1999.
+Previously, Holman helped pass the Clean Water Responsibility Act of 1997, the Brownfields Cleanup Act of 1997, the Clean Water Management Trust Fund Act of 1996, the Watershed Protection Act of 1989, and numerous other North Carolina environmental bills as a lobbyist for national environmental and conservation groups between 1979 and 1997.

-Legislators, lobbyists and news reporters ranked him as one of the top 10 most-effective lobbyists in the NC General Assembly from 1985-1997.
+Legislators, lobbyists, and news reporters ranked him among the top 10 most effective lobbyists in the NC General Assembly in 1985.
 Before beginning his career, he hiked the Appalachian Trail in 1975.
-Holman directed Duke University’s Nicholas Institute for Environmental Policy Solutions state policy program from 2007-2012.
+Holman directed Duke University’s Nicholas Institute for Environmental Policy Solutions state policy program from 2007 to 2012.

 Past Holman Award Winners